open-telemetry/opentelemetry-specification/specification/api-metrics.md

 refers to the correlated value component of a label.
 Label refers to the pair of label key and value.

-The Metrics API supports applying explicit labels through the API itself, while labels can also be applied to metric events implicitly, through the current OpenTelemetry context and resources.
+The Metrics API supports applying explicit labels through the API itself using `LabelSet` objects, while labels can also be applied to metric events implicitly, through the current OpenTelemetry context.
+System-level properties (a.k.a. "resources") are not detailed in the API, but are also implicitly associated with metric events via the SDK.

 A metric `Descriptor` is a structural description of the instrument itself, including its name and various options.
-Instruments may be annotated with with specific `Units` and a description, for the purpose of self-documentation.
+Instruments may be annotated with specific `Units` and a description, for the purpose of self-documentation.

 Metric instruments are constructed independently of the SDK.
 They are "pure" API objects, in this sense, able to be used by more than one active `Meter` implementation.

-#### Disabled option

-Instruments support a `Disabled` option.
-Metric instruments configured with `Disabled: True` are considered "off" unless explicitly requested via SDK configuration.
-Unless the SDK is otherwise configured to enable a disabled metric, operations on these instruments will be treated as no-ops.

-Metric instruments are enabled by default (i.e., have `Disabled: False`).

 ### Handles and LabelSets